gadros/ManipulateImagesProperties/readme.md

     </li>
     <li>
         <p>
-            Tests - not sure about the coverage and mostly they are very much at integration level truly doing heavy I/O operations
+            Tests - not sure about the coverage and mostly it is that they are very much at integration level truly doing heavy I/O operations
         </p>
     </li>
     <li>